OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 #### 3) Installing conda & microMamba

-Lets make a directory for conda/mamba installation - best to install it in your project directory.
-Edit <projectname> to your project and <username> to your user name e.g. /project/mylab/bknowles
+Lets make a directory for conda/mamba installation - as in the rest of the course, you will be using the directory `/var/scratch/$USER/`.
+You can also replace $USER with your SSO, e.g. `/var/scratch/abcd1324/`

 ```
-    $ cd /project/<projectname>/<username>
+    $ cd /var/scratch/$USER/
     $ mkdir mamba_installation
     $ cd mamba_installation
  ```